diegoado/DiscoveryTripAPI/README.md

 #### **Create a User**

   Adds a new user to the mobile application.
-  The user name and email is validated to avoid creating duplicates in the application.
+  The user email is validated to avoid creating duplicates in the application.

 * **URL**